DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Related work

 Regression-based methods use representations that directly map observations to predicted outputs.
 SAMMP~\cite{mercat2020multi} produces joint predictions of the spatial distribution of vehicles, using a multi-head self-attention function to capture interactions between agents.
-Multiple-Futures Prediction (MFP)~\cite{tang2019multiple} models the joint futures of a number of interacting agents, with a number of learnt latent variables that are used for generating predicted future modes.
+Multiple-Futures Prediction (MFP)~\cite{tang2019multiple} models the joint futures of a number of interacting agents, using learnt latent variables for generating predicted future modes.
 Mersch et al.~\cite{mersch2021maneuver} present a temporal-convolution method for predicting interacting vehicles in a highway scenario where neighbouring agents are assigned specific roles based on relative positions to a central agent.
 These regression-based methods can be fast and accurate, but may have limited generalisability to different layouts when role-based representation of inputs is used.

+Existing interactive prediction using the INTERACTION dataset have demonstrated good results based on closest-mode evaluations (minADE\,/\,FDE\,/\,MR) ~\cite{janjovs2021starnet, scibior2021imagining, gilles2021gohome}.
+These have typically used a prediction encoding using a fixed number of modes, each represented as a trajectory sample.
+Optimising closest-mode evaluations produces diverse predictions, which closely capture distinct modes of behaviour.

+Methods using the NGSIM dataset have shown good results on probabilistic evaluations (predRMS, NLL)~\cite{mercat2020multi, mersch2021maneuver, tang2019multiple, antonello2022flash}.
+These have used a range of encodings including k-mode-samples~\cite{antonello2022flash}, or GMM models~\cite{mercat2020multi, deo2018convolutional, tang2019multiple}.
+Optimising these measures allows the probability distribution of predictions to be captured, however may not capture distinct behaviour modes closely.

-The importance of balancing prediction diversity and accuracy has been recognised in~\cite{mercat2020multi} which trains a GMM model with NLL loss and shows improved diversity against prior art measured by MR. Rhinehart et al.~\cite{rhinehart2018r2p2} examined the generation of paths that are both diverse, to cover instances in the dataset, and precise, to minimise inconsistency with the data, using a specific cross-entropy term per objective.
+The importance of balancing prediction diversity and probabilistic accuracy has been recognised in~\cite{mercat2020multi} which trains a GMM model with NLL loss and shows improved diversity against prior art measured by MR. Rhinehart et al.~\cite{rhinehart2018r2p2} examined the generation of paths that are both diverse, to cover instances in the dataset, and precise, to minimise inconsistency with the data, using a specific cross-entropy term per objective.
 This balance is also addressed in generative CVAE models such as~\cite{yuan2021agentformer} which uses a trajectory sampler trained to extract diverse and plausible samples generated by the model.

 To address the limitations of closest-mode and mean evaluation measures, \cite{rhinehart2018r2p2} propose the use of information-based cross-entropy evaluations.
 The importance of evaluating with both displacement-error and NLL-based evaluations has also been recognised by~\cite{salzmann2020trajectron++}, for evaluating trajectories produced by a generative model.
 Measures of diversity and precision have also been explored by~\cite{casas2020implicit} using closest-mode and mean mode evaluations, performed on joint predictions of various agents in a scene.
 A limitation of this approach is the lack of probabilistic weighting of predicted modes.